Ensuring a Safe Operations Your children are safe in our program. Learn More

 Explore the Texas Prairies

 20 million acres of prairie once spread across the state of Texas.
-Miles upon miles of tall, bunch-forming grasses accompanied by flowers and woody shrubs made the perfect home for an array of wildlife.
-Indigenous peoples lived and worked on the land, making use of native plants and wild animals for food, clothing, tools, and shelter.
+Miles upon miles of tall, bunch-forming grasses accompanied by flowers and woody shrubs made the perfect home for an array of wildlife and people.

-When the European settlers arrived in Texas in the 1500s, they immediately began plowing the land for large-scale farming operations with plants from Spain and England.
-By the 1700s, an estimated half of the prairie had been turned into farmland.
+When the European settlers arrived in Texas, they began plowing the land for large-scale farming operations with plants from Spain and England.
+By the late 1800s, an estimated half of the prairie had been turned into farmland.

 Today, less than 1% of the Texas prairie remains.
 The people, plants, and animals native to our prairies are being rapidly lost to human forces.
 Learn more about why this land is so special and why it is vital to protect what's left of our native tallgrass prairies.